Channel migrant crossings top 20,000 since Starmer became Prime Minister

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-More than 20,000 migrants have arrived in the UK after crossing the English Channel since Sir Keir Starmer became Prime Minister.
+More than 20,000 migrants have arrived in the UK after crossing the English Channel since Sir Keir Starmer became Prime Minister, figures have confirmed.

-It is understood official Home Office figures due out on Monday will show that the total has topped 20,000 crossings since Sir Keir entered Number 10 in July.

-Before the weekend the total number of crossings stood at 19,988 since Sir Keir had become PM, but it is thought that the arrivals due to be added would take the total over the milestone figure.
+Home Office data published on Monday shows 122 people made the journey on Sunday in two boats.
+This suggests an average of 61 people per boat.

+It means 20,110 crossings have been recorded since the Labour leader walked into Number 10 in July after his party won the general election, with the milestone coming on his 150th day in office.

+He saw 11,309 migrants arrive within his first 150 days of being in charge of the country.

-It took around eight-and-a-half months for migrant crossings to top 20,000 after Mr Sunak became prime minister.
+It took around eight-and-a-half months for migrant crossings to top 20,000 after Mr Sunak became prime minister and this number was reached on his 257th day in office.

 His tenure began in the autumn, meaning his first few months in power coincided with winter weather conditions when typically fewer crossings take place.

-By contrast, Sir Keir took on the role in the middle of the summer period when crossings are usually at their most numerous and frequent amid spells of better weather.
+By contrast, Sir Keir took on the role in the middle of the summer period when crossing numbers are usually at their highest and most frequent amid spells of better weather.

-It took about five months for migrant crossings to hit 20,000 after he came to power.
+It took just under five months for migrant crossings to hit 20,000 after he came to power.

-A Labour source told the PA news agency: “Robert Jenrick told the truth last week.
-He said the Tory Party’s ‘handling of immigration let the country down badly’, and ‘caused immense and lasting harm’.

-“He said the public had a ‘right to be furious’ and that the Conservative Party should feel ashamed.
-We will not repeat those same mistakes, and nor will we let the Tories forget them.”
+Labour sources continued to lay blame at the door of previous Conservative administrations for failing to curb Channel crossings, vowing the new Government would “not repeat those same mistakes, and nor will we let the Tories forget them”.

-The source added: “The country voted for change.
-The Home Secretary went to Iraq last week to sign a world-first deal on tackling these evil smuggling gangs that facilitate these Channel crossings.

-“The Tories’ gimmicks like Rwanda didn’t work, the former immigration minister, Robert Jenrick, admitted that.
-We have to smash the gangs, secure our borders, tackling this problem upstream.”

-The last crossings recorded in the Home Office data were on November 16 when 425 people arrived, and November 15 when 237 people arrived.

-Before then, there had not been any since November 10 when 209 people arrived in one day.
+The latest crossings are the first since November 16, marking a 14-day hiatus in activity amid bad weather.

+This is the longest period without crossings so far this year and means November saw the lowest monthly total for arrivals since Sir Keir became Prime Minister.

-It comes after the Prime Minister announced a major overhaul of the immigration system and accused the Conservatives of running “a one-nation experiment in open borders” amid concerns over the number of people legally arriving in the UK.
+Last week, the Prime Minister announced a major overhaul of the immigration system and accused the Conservatives of running “a one-nation experiment in open borders” amid concerns over the number of people legally arriving in the UK.
+He is expected to set out a plan later this week.

 Sir Keir said his Government had inherited an “utter mess” in the Home Office and new Tory leader Kemi Badenoch admitted her party had failed on migration.

-The Prime Minister told a Downing Street press conference: “Let me say directly to the people watching: where the last government failed you, this one will not.
+The Prime Minister told a Downing Street press conference on Thursday: “Let me say directly to the people watching: where the last government failed you, this one will not.
 They drove immigration numbers up.
 We will get them down.”

-Recent figures showed the cost of the UK’s asylum system has risen to £5 billion, the highest level of Home Office spending on record and up by more than a third in a year.
+At the same time, figures revealed the cost of the UK’s asylum system has risen to £5 billion, the highest level of Home Office spending on record and up by more than a third in a year.

 Other data showed 35,651 asylum seekers were being housed in UK hotels at the end of September, up more than 6,000 since the end of June, signalling the first quarterly rise for a year.

-Meanwhile, Home Secretary Yvette Cooper announced a “landmark” deal with Iraq, intended to crack down on people-smuggling and boost border security.
+Meanwhile, Ms Cooper announced a “landmark” deal with Iraq, intended to crack down on people smuggling and boost border security.

 The Prime Minister has put international co-operation with law enforcement agencies in Europe at the heart of his bid to cut the number of arrivals.